 The Company has Co-CEOs serving as principal executive officers.
 The Compensation Committee recognizes that the Company does not have a separate, non-principal executive officer president or chief operating officer, and the Company also does not have numerous additional senior officer designations seen at other public companies because the Co-CEOs have assumed responsibility for each such role.
 The Co-CEOs work together with regard to overall corporate strategy and planning, as well as in assessing and managing enterprise risks.
 Key factors affecting the Compensation Committee's judgment with respect to the Co-CEOs include the nature and scope of their responsibilities and their effectiveness in leading initiatives to effectively manage capital and increase sustainable shareholder value, productivity, profitability and growth.
-The design of the compensation programs for the Co-CEOs reflects the Company's leadership structure which is discussed in more detail above under "Company Information-Corporate Governance-Leadership Structure" beginning on page 13.
+The design of the compensation programs for the Co-CEOs reflects the Company's leadership structure which is discussed in more detail above under "Company Information-Corporate Governance-Leadership Structure" beginning on page 14.

 With respect to the Co-CEOs, as in prior years, the Compensation Committee determined that the quantifiable measurements for each Co-CEO should be identical because the Compensation Committee believes that the Co-CEOs are ultimately jointly responsible for the achievement of the Company's objectives.
 Carl H. Lindner III also serves as CEO of AFG's Property and Casualty Insurance Group and is primarily responsible for AFG's property and casualty insurance operations and investor relations.
-S. Craig Lindner also serves as Chief Executive Officer of Great American Financial Resources, Inc. and is primarily responsible for AFG's annuity operations and investment portfolio.
+S. Craig Lindner is primarily responsible for AFG's investment portfolio and heavily involved in capital management and strategic planning.
 Despite their different primary responsibilities, the Compensation Committee views the roles of the Co-CEOs as collaborative, as opposed to competitive, and does not seek to distinguish the performance of one from the other.
 Rather, the Compensation Committee scrutinized the Co-CEOs' collective role in AFG's achievement of operating targets, the development of management personnel, the performance of the investment portfolio and the development and implementation of strategic transactions and initiatives to enhance shareholder value.